ai4os/ai4-docs/source/reference/storage.rst

 .. _storage_access:

-To be able to access the Nextcloud storage from inside your deployment, you need to properly :ref:`configure your Storage <dashboard_storage>` when creating your deployment.
+To be able to access the Nextcloud storage from inside your deployment, you need to do do two steps:

+* :ref:`link the storage in your profile <dashboard/deployments:Storage configuration>`, be it the AI4EOSC Storage or any other supported storage.
+* create a :ref:`deployment with storage enabled <dashboard_storage>`.

-You have currently two ways of accessing your Nextcloud files from your deployment:
+Then, you have currently two ways of accessing your Nextcloud files from inside your deployment:

 Option 1: Virtual filesystem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^